grammyjs/website/site/docs/plugins/session.md

 const { Bot, session } = require("grammy");
 const { freeStorage } = require("@grammyjs/storage-free");

-// Create the bot and register the session middleware const bot = new Bot(""); // <-- put your bot token between the ""
+// Create the bot and register the session middleware. const bot = new Bot(""); // <-- put your bot token between the ""

 bot.use(session({